 - White girls

 Even when alprazolam is taken as prescribed, there are risks—especially if it is taken with antidepressants, alcohol, or opiates.
-The elderly, who frequently have compromised immune systems and often take additional medication, have an increased likelihood for severe toxicity and possible fatality.
-About 50% of deaths involving alprazolam were attributed to the combined toxicity of alprazolam and another drug.
+Older adults, who frequently have compromised immune systems and often take additional medication, have an increased likelihood of severe toxicity and possible fatality.